Em-Man/4chan-loopvid/README.md

-4chan-loopvid
+4chan-loopvid (DEPRECATED)
 =============

-A 4chan userscript. http://userscripts.org/scripts/show/292274 <br />
+A 4chan userscript used in combination with 4chan x. http://userscripts.org/scripts/show/292274 <br />
 Gives you the option to embed HTML5 videos such as gfycats, loopvids and eventually instagram.

 <h3>Requirements:</h3>